 She is currently working on a volume of stories about Jewish brides around the world, a follow-up to her book Today I am a Woman: Stories of Bat Mitzvah Around the World published by Indiana University Press.

 Barbara’s one-hour presentation features Kulanu’s partner communities located in Africa, Asia, Latin America, Europe, and the Southwestern United States, and is accompanied by a slideshow of on-site photographs, documenting Kulanu’s inspiring efforts to help communities and individuals connect or re-connect with their Jewish roots.
-Barbara brings both a humanitarian and expert scholarly perspective to her presentations, and has a wealth of experience representing Kulanu at speaking events.
+Barbara brings both a humanitarian and expert scholarly perspective to her presentations and has a wealth of experience representing Kulanu at speaking events.
 Barbara lives in the Boston area.

 Rabbi Barbara Aiello is Italy’s first and only woman rabbi.
 Currently, she serves the b’nei anusim (or “Crypto-Jewish”) congregation Ner Tamid del Sud, The Eternal Light of the South.
 This Reconstructionist synagogue is the first active synagogue in Calabria in 500 years – that is, since the Inquisition.
 Rabbi Barbara was ordained at The Rabbinical Seminary International and the Rabbinical Academy in New York City.
 She is also a Kulanu board member.

 Rabbi Barbara is available to discuss her Italian community’s history and recent re-emergence, as well as her involvement with Kulanu’s work over the years.
 If you are located in Europe and would like Rabbi Barbara to come speak to your community/organization, please be in touch.
 Rabbi Barbara lives in Calabria, Italy and sometimes in south Florida.